p2000t/M2000/README.md

 ## Download

-TODO
+Coming soon on the [M2000 releases](https://github.com/p2000t/M2000/releases) page.\
+Until then, get the M2000 emalator and games from here: https://github.com/p2000t/software/

-## Files included in the release packages
+### Files included in the release packages
 ```
 m2000          The emulator
 README.md      This readme file